 Advance reservations may be made for extending the Monument’s visiting hours, under special conditions.

-It may be used for meals, receptions, conferences, music and poetry recitals, book launching, solemn acts, cultural activities, and exhibitions.
+It may be used for Conferences, music and poetry recitals, book launching, solemn acts, cultural activities, and exhibitions.

 Days and timings of events will be arranged on a case- by- case basis.